CSC207-UofT/course-project-group-010/phase1/Clean Architecture.md

 The IGettable interface allows outer layer classes to access relevant fields of Use Case classes, for the purpose of displaying information on the screen.

-## Outer
+## outer
 ScreenIO is the main class in this application.
 It only depends on controller classes, and nothing else.

-Database objects will save UseCase objects, which isn't really clean architecture.
+Database objects will save usecase objects, which isn't really clean architecture.
 However, using the dependency injection design pattern, we simply take the objects and serialize them, so Database doesn't actually depend on how the objects are created, it uses the Serializable interface to save them.